 If you look at Twitter, you’d see there are a lot of comments relating to “If they’re from the US, then it’s easy as that’s not an EU country”.
 Leaving aside, for a moment, the issues relating to trade negotiations and tariffs, the UK doesn’t use any US-produced insulins anyway, and those that have patents held by US companies account for a little over 25% of all insulin prescriptions for NHS England.

-That means that all the insulin prescribed in the UK is imported from EU countries, and that 99.7% of insulin prescribed in the UK is imported.
+That means that 99.7% of insulin prescribed in the UK is imported from the EU.

 If the UK Healthcare services were to try and come to an agreement with Eli Lilly US for import from the US, it would be new ground, a completely new set of contracts, and an interesting challenge in respect of logistics, so it’s not the immediate panacea that has been suggested on Twitter.